Kannan Gopinathan: Career

 Mr Gopinathan started his career with Freescale Semiconductor as a VLSI design engineer in Noida and worked for four years before resigning to prepare for the Indian Administrative Services.
 During the period he was actively involved in teaching kids in a slum as a volunteer with Association for India's Development Noida chapter.
-He was also an active participant in the India Against Corruption movement in its initial phases.

 Joining the Indian Administrative Service in 2012 in the AGMUT Cadre, the officer first came to limelight for his rather unusual letter to the then State Bank of India chairperson requesting an ATM in the remote subdivision of Hnahthial, in Mizoram.
 His initiatives in the Indian state of Mizoram included efforts to improve state run schools, and the drive to revive Chite Lui.
 He also initiated the setting up of badminton academy and grassroots training centres across the state in association with Tata Trusts and Pullela Gopichand.
 As District Magistrate of Aizawl, a highly disaster prone district, the comprehensive disaster management framework with Aizawl DDMA app and associated administrative ecosystem he developed won a citation in Government of India's 21st national conference on e-Governance.
 Project Himna - MADAT, an early intervention and awareness program against drugs usage among upper primary and high-school going students started in Aizawl District during Mr Gopinathan's tenure was later adopted and scaled up across Mizoram considering the high incidence of substance abuse in the state.
 The Northeast Today named him as one of the five bureaucrats who made a difference in the North East in 2017.

 During the 2018 Kerala floods, news of his volunteering efforts in various camps without revealing his identity as an IAS officer surfaced and was widely reported.
 Then 32-year-old, the IAS officer, Kannan Gopinathan worked at relief camps in flood-hit Kerala for eight days until he was recognised by a senior.

 Mr Kannan Gopinathan, as a secretary of key departments in Dadra and Nagar Haveli and Daman and Diu, was instrumental in transforming a loss-making government electricity distribution firm into a profit-making one and completion of two decade delayed ring road project in Silvassa.

 His twitter thread while still holding the position of a District Magistrate on the difficulties faced by a young man due to an Aadhaar enrolment error became controversial as the Aadhaar case was being heard in the Supreme Court at the time.